 - capture and share resources, inspirations, and performance decisions using professional script development software

 - create a coherent scenario that can act as basis for ongoing improvisation by actors and designers

 - write dialogue, action and design specifications for dramatically interesting scenes that focus attention on the cultural "stakes" of a story

 Textbooks, Materials & Fees:

 All readings for this course are available through Avenue to Learn.

 Students will be required to purchase Scrivener.
 This software can be downloaded from https://www.literatureandlatte.com/scrivener.php Download and set-up instructions will be provided in class.
 A limited number of discounted educational licences for Scrivener2 are available from the School of the Arts Office, TSH 414.
 Educational licences for the latest version of the software, Scrivener3, can be purchased directly from the literature and latte site.

 NB All students will receive 40% of their grade before March 16, the last day to drop courses without penalty.

 Weekly Reflection Log 10%

-To be completed in response to a question posted on Avenue every week in which no assignment is due.
+To be completed in response to a questions posted on Avenue every week in which no assignment is due.